Skip to content

 Thankfully, and in no small part down to the two Good Samaritans who performed the CPR for so long, Francis survived and recovered very quickly and left hospital after 10 days and has now made a full recovery.
 Very scary, but more so for Caron who watched the whole event unfold in front of her!
 It makes you realise (if you haven’t already) how precious life is.

-It is very important that businesses register their defibrillator with The Circuit as soon as they are installed so that 999 call operators can direct people to the nearest defibrillator to fetch and use while waiting for the ambulance to arrive.
+It is very important that businesses register their defibrillator with The Circuit as soon as they are installed.

 If you are in charge of an organisation that has one, make sure you register the device with The Circuit.